cazzlewazzle89/GROND/README.md

 R scripts are also used by the GTDB database builder to extract assembly information and identify genomes which are missing annotation.

 Also included in the `Scripts/` folder are scripts to:
-* collate the files necessary to generate the manuscripts figures and statistics
+* collate the files necessary to generate the manuscript figures and statistics
 * calculate average nucleotide identity (ANI) between all pairwise combinations of complete genomes used to construct both GTDB and RefSeq databases
 * train a Qiime2 Naive Bayes feature classifier to assign taxonomy to amplicons (generated using all tested primer pairs) using each database - I will make these available shortly
 * calculate intragenomic diversity of complete GTDB genomes